jcwons/github-blogs/_posts/2025-05-05-Playing with Fire Part 2: Using Satellite images and Cellular Automata to predict Wildfire Spread.md

 **Wind modifier**
 The wind factor looks similar:
 $$f_\text{wind} = e^{c_\text{wind} \cdot (\text{wind speed})},$$
 where again $c_\text{wind}$ controls how strong this effect is.
-For the wind speed, we only consider the component to the wind in the direction of the fire spread.
+For the wind speed, we only consider the component of the wind in the direction of the fire spread.
 If wind is blowing from the burning cell towards the flammable cell, the burn probability is increased, if the wind is blowing the other way, the probability is reduced.

 ## Finding the Optimal Parameters 🎯